zedlopez/ifm/The Recipe Book.md

 Certain complications apply when characters other than the player have to see and interact with doors that exist in other rooms.
 [Wainwright Acts] demonstrates the syntax needed to handle this technically quirky situation.

-[Something Narsty] and [Hayseed] provide a "staircase" kind useful for vertically arranged, always-open doors like staircases and (fixed in place) ladders.
+[Something Narsty] and [Hayseed] provide a `staircase` kind useful for vertically arranged, always-open doors like staircases and (fixed in place) ladders.

 [One Short Plank] implements a precarious plank bridge across a chasm as an open unopenable door.